Suhas1131/GalaxyEvolution/README.md

 The technical goal of this project is to convert a large observational survey catalog into a repeatable statistical workflow for measuring how the blue/red galaxy population boundary changes with redshift, luminosity, and local environment.

-The figure below shows the main structure this project models: two galaxy populations separated by a transition region.
+Figure 1 below shows the main structure this project models.

 <p align="center">
   <img src="figures/cmd.png" width="650"/>
 </p>

 <p align="center">
   <sub><strong>Figure 1.</strong> Color–magnitude diagram for the galaxy sample, shown as a normalized 2D density distribution.
 Galaxy color is shown on the horizontal axis and intrinsic brightness on the vertical axis.
-The blue sequence appears on the left, while the red sequence appears on the right.
-The density scale is normalized so that the area under the distribution equals 1, as shown by the color bar.
-The transition region between the two populations is the green valley.</sub>
+The blue sequence appears as a dense region on the left, while the red sequence appears as a dense region on the right.
+The transition region between the two populations, where there is a relative deficit of galaxies, is the green valley.</sub>
 </p>

----
+___

 ## Project Summary